gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ### Disabling or shortening Table of Contents

 The `<TableOfContents />` component is used to render a list of subheaders from a docs page and automatically provide deep links to them.
-It can be tweaked by values set in the frontmatter of a doc's markdown.
+It can be tweaked by values set in the front matter of a doc's markdown.

 In docs where the Table of Contents isn't required and should be disabled, a key in the frontmatter called `disableTableOfContents` can be set to `true` like this: